Baebel43/team5capstone/README.md

 ### Documentation

-In the documentaion section information regarding the documentation that is required and how it should be organized is given.
+In the documentation section information regarding the documentation that is required and how it should be organized is given.

 ### Software